Effective Ways to List Your Freelance Jobs on ResumeBy Vik Vein Last Modified 2019-05-26

 The name of your section must contain your business name or the name of the position.
 If the company doesn’t have any name, mention its peculiarities, conception, and field of work.

-You might even use resume template for this purpose but be sure to read myths about resume templates to avoid any possible mistakes.
+You might even use the resume template for this purpose but be sure to read myths about resume templates to avoid any possible mistakes.

 Show Your Achievements

-The best way to prove that a freelance work is worth mentioning is the outstanding results, which will define your professional competence.
-A good option would be to describe or enclose the projects you created with a help of leaving links for videos or presentations or simply doing it in words.
+The best way to prove that freelance work is worth mentioning is the outstanding results, which will define your professional competence.
+A good option would be to describe or enclose the projects you created with the help of leaving links for videos or presentations or simply doing it in words.

 Listing Freelance is Unwanted When